 Superfund Research Program

-UNM Metal Exposure Toxicity Assessment on Tribal Lands in the Southwest (METALS) Superfund Research Program
+UNM Metals Exposure and Toxicity Assessment on tribal Lands in the Southwest (METALS) Superfund Research Program

 Center Director: Johnnye L. Lewis

 - Projects and Cores

 The University of New Mexico Metals Exposure and Toxicity Assessment on tribal Lands in the Southwest Superfund Research Program Center (UNM METALS) focuses on risk reduction for Native Americans exposed to hazardous metals mixtures from abandoned uranium mine waste.
 Specifically, UNM METALS focuses on site-specific physical, mineralogic, and biogeochemical properties of the waste that alter immune function and DNA repair in tribal populations.
 The biomedical research at the Center focuses on major uncertainties in these exposure/outcome relationships, while environmental projects complement this research by exploiting characteristics that impact mobility and toxicity; developing, and testing novel cost-effective metals immobilization and removal strategies to reduce risks in ways compatible with tribal culture; and designing risk avoidance/warning systems.